lintweaker/z8ty-mclz8/README.md

 Status:

-    Z8TY MCLZ8 working as a Z80 replacement for my DIY MSX.
+    Z8TY MCLZ8 working as a (fast) Z80 replacement for my DIY MSX.
 Boots to DOS2 using Carnivore 2 cartridge in MSX1, MSX2, 2+ and Turbo-R mode.
-    Uses the Teensy 4.1 micro SD card slot to load the MSX BIOS roms.
+    Uses the Teensy 4.1 micro SD card slot to load the MSX BIOS roms to the Teensy internal RAM for maximum speedup.
+    A few Z280 / R800 multiplication instructions are added.

 ![Z8TY MCLZ8 v1 PCB](pcb/z8ty-mclz8-800.png)